ajablanco/react-interview-coding-challenge/README.md

 We do not assume you know Next.js but we do assume you understand how routing works.
 You will want to get familiar with the way Next.js handles routes.
 More on that can be found in the [routing docs](https://nextjs.org/docs/routing/introduction).

 Good luck and happy coding!

+## Timeline

+How long should this take?
+Roughly 1 to 2 hours depending on how involved you choose to make it.

 ## More About Next.js